Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Decentralized Authorization Service

+Conceptually, each principal is represented by two public keys (main and viewer keys: $PK_{m}$, $SK_{m}$, $PK_{v}$, $SK_{v}$), which other parties use to generate a new unlinkable address $PK_{new}$.
+The viewer private key $SK_{v}$ can be shared with an auditor to audit the permissions.
+However, access to both main and viewer private keys is required for data access, i.e., $SK_{m}$ and $SK_{v}$ are needed to compute $SK_{new}$, which only the principal is capable of (see \rap{app:stealth} for technical details).

-\subsubsection{Access Control State Machine}
+\subsection{Access Control State Machine}

 \lsec{design:virtualchain} Today, there are two main options developers can take for realizing decentralized applications that employ a blockchain as a ubiquitous trust network (i.e., a shared ground truth): \textit{(i)}~operating a new blockchain, or \textit{(ii)}~embedding the application logic into an existing secure blockchain deployment~\cite{catena, Virtualchain}.
-We opt for the latter where we embed our logic without alternation of the underlying blockchain.
-This allows us to benefit from the security properties of an existing blockchain and make our design generic.
-We briefly discuss the reasons why we opt for this choice and detail on how we realize this efficiently.
+We opt for the latter where we embed our logic without alternation of the underlying blockchain \blue{nor requiring the instantiation of a new blockchain}.
+This allows us to benefit from an existing blockchain's security properties without introducing and running a new blockchain. \shorten{and make our design generic.} \blue{Note that \oursystem's state machine can alternatively employ a private authorization log, to address use-cases with a different trust model or in a closed ecosystem.} We briefly discuss the reasons why we opt for this choice and detail on how we realize this efficiently.

-Integrating a new application logic into a running blockchain typically results in consensus-breaking changes and hard forks~\cite{Blockstack}, i.e., a new blockchain with only a subset of peers enforcing the new logic.
-While necessary for specific applications, this results in parallel blockchains which may not exhibit strong security properties due to a smaller network of peers.
-To benefit from security properties of a strong and robust blockchain, new applications can embed their log of state changes in transactions~\cite{Blockstack}.
+Integrating a new application logic into a running blockchain typically results in consensus-breaking changes and hard forks\shorten{~\cite{Blockstack}}, i.e., a new blockchain with only a subset of peers enforcing the new logic.
+While necessary for specific applications, this results in parallel blockchains which may not exhibit strong security properties due to a smaller network of peers \blue{(e.g., Namecoin's network became decentralized with one mining group controlling the majority of hashing power~\cite{Blockstack}).} To benefit from the security properties of a strong and robust blockchain, new apps can embed their log of state changes in transactions\shorten{~\cite{Blockstack}}.
 This is in turn used to bootstrap the global state in a secure and decentralized manner.